yiadotm/Computer-Systems-Design/asgn1/README.md

 how do i write a file to stdout in c without fopen and only the open or write function
 how do i use the write function to write a string to a file in c
 can u use a loop to read from a buffer and write it to the file incrementally
+how do i use regex to find this pattern from an input in c: "get\nlocation\n", i want "get" and "location" from this input